 ("JSE") under the symbol "MNK."
-Prior to this offering, 100% of MNK's business and operations were conducted through its U.S. subsidiaries, and it held no assets other than the equity of its subsidiaries.
-Prior to January 4, 2021, Montauk Holdings USA, LLC was a direct wholly owned subsidiary of MNK ("Montauk USA"), and Montauk Energy Holdings LLC was a direct wholly owned subsidiary of Montauk USA until such date ("MEH").
-On January 4, 2021, we entered into a share exchange with Montauk USA in which we replaced Montauk USA as the top tier subsidiary of MNK and we became the direct parent company of MEH.
-As we are the successor to all of Montauk USA's interests in MEH, we present historical consolidated financial statements of Montauk USA.
-In connection with the Reorganization Transactions and this offering, the existing shareholders of MNK will become stockholders of Montauk.
-After the Reorganization Transactions and the closing of this offering, MNK will not own any significant assets and we expect that MNK will be delisted from the JSE and liquidated.
+Prior to this offering, 100% of MNK's business and operations were conducted entirely through its subsidiaries, including Montauk Holdings USA, LLC, a Delaware limited liability company and a direct wholly owned subsidiary of MNK ("Montauk USA"), and Montauk Energy Holdings LLC, a Delaware limited liability company ("MEH"), a direct wholly owned subsidiary of Montauk USA, and MNK held no assets other than equity of its subsidiaries.
+As such, in this prospectus we present historical consolidated financial statements of Montauk USA.
+In connection with the Reorganization Transactions (as defined below) and this offering, the existing shareholders of MNK will become stockholders of Montauk.
+After the Reorganization Transactions and the closing of this offering, MNK will not own any assets and we expect that MNK will be delisted from the JSE and liquidated.
 Accordingly, MNK's business is the business in which you are investing if you buy shares of our common stock in this offering.
 For more information, see "The Reorganization Transactions."